gabsn/company-crawler/README.md

 ## Commands

-1. Get all company urls and put them in a Mongo database
+1. Get all company page urls and put them in a Mongo database
 ```bash
 crawl links
 ```